crannull-banner-2025

 CPD

-The 2022 RIBA CPD Report surveyed 390 designers and specifiers to look at attitudes, usage and trends relating to how specifiers accessed CPD (via webinars, in-person seminars, digital materials, etc.).
+In 2022, the RIBA CPD Providers Network surveyed 390 designers and specifiers to look at attitudes, usage and trends relating to how specifiers accessed CPD (via webinars, in-person seminars, digital materials, etc.).
 Around half of respondents were architects and, amongst many findings, it found that architects access CPD material in a variety of ways, but that 94% also do it digitally.
 Almost half of all respondents (47%) continued to undertake CPD in person.
 The report provides much insight into the topic and a breakdown of its findings can be viewed here

-Specialist organisations such as ArchiSpec:d can make contact with architectural practices to organise CPD presentations on behalf of product manufacturers and suppliers.
+Specialist organisations, such as Crannull, can make contact with architectural practices to organise CPD presentations on behalf of product manufacturers and suppliers.

 Product Directories